Last updated on August 12th, 2023 at 12:44 pm

-If you’re a beginner one of the best ways to avoid rocks is by surfing exclusively at sand-bottomed beach breaks.
+If you’re a beginner, one of the best ways to avoid rocks is by surfing exclusively at sand-bottomed beach breaks.

 Some species of jellyfish, such as the box jellyfish, can even be deadly.
-It’s important to avoid areas where jellyfish are present, especially during peak season, and to always wear protective clothing such as wetsuits or rash guards/vests.
+It’s important to avoid areas where jellyfish are present, especially during peak season, and always to wear protective clothing such as wetsuits or rash guards/vests.

 The spiky variety of these critters can be an absolute nightmare if you get them embedded in the bottom of your foot.
-Worse yet they can cause some nasty infections so you’ll need to carefully remove any lodged spines and disinfect your wounds.

 Rip currents can be difficult to spot, especially for beginners, and they can catch you off guard if you’re not careful.

-Pro tip – It’s also a good idea to head out with a buddy and never surf alone, having someone with you can be the difference between life and death when you’re out surfing.
+*Pro tip – It’s also a good idea to head out with a buddy and never surf alone; having someone with you can be the difference between life and death when you’re out surfing.

 Shallow reefs and sandbank

-Pro surfer Owen Wright hut the reef out at Pipeline while practising for the upcoming comp.
+Pro surfer Owen Wright hit the reef out at Pipeline while practising for the upcoming comp.
 He was concussed, had to be rescued from the surf and spent over a year recovering to return to full health.

-This is a healthy reminder that surfers of all abilities are at the whim of mother nature and you should always respect the power of waves and the ocean.
+This is a healthy reminder that surfers of all abilities are at the whim of mother nature, and you should always respect the power of waves and the ocean.

 Busy surf spots